 Teacher

-Shining Chen is a sophomore at Orange County School of the Arts in the Creative Writing Conservatory.
+Shining Chen is a junior at Orange County School of the Arts in the Creative Writing Conservatory.
 She enjoys writing horror and realistic short stories.
 She also finds joy in engineering and working with children.

 Teacher